 Annie Wiegand is one of the only Deaf professional lighting designers in the country.
 Her heightened sense of sight adds a unique layering to her designs and amplifies her story-telling capabilities with a visually-inspired perspective.

 Annie was strongly involved in theatre at a young age while growing up in Des Moines, Iowa.
 Her passion for the arts led her first to Gallaudet University in Washington, DC to begin her undergraduate education, and eventually to Appalachian State University in Boone, NC to earn a Bachelor of Arts in theatre with a concentration in design and technology.

 Annie came to realize that her passion and drive was in lighting, because she believes lighting is the glue that holds the story together in a production.
 She continued on to Boston University to earn an MFA in lighting design under the tutelage of the renowned Mark Stanley.
 Annie completed design internships at the Hangar Theatre in Ithaca, NY as well as Chautauqua Theatre Company in western New York state.

-On top of her design work, Annie is the Producing Director of New York Deaf Theatre, overseeing yearly programming for the Deaf-run theatre company.
-She is an Adjunct Professor of lighting design, as well as production management at Gallaudet University.
-In summer 2017, Annie started a new endeavor as a teaching artist for Roundabout Theatre Company, teaching lighting design and electrics.
-She is also a member of Wingspace Design Collective.
+On top of her design work, Annie is an Assistant Professor in the Theatre and Dance Program at Gallaudet University.
+She is also the Producing Director of New York Deaf Theatre, overseeing yearly programming for the Deaf-run theatre company.
+Furthermore, Annie is a Teaching Artist with Roundabout Theatre Company, and she is also a member of Wingspace Design Collective.

 Annie resides in the NYC area with her wife Staci, cat Parsley, and dog Rusty.
 In her spare time, she loves to go kayaking and hiking.